|

 better things to do, and everybody knows English anyway around the

-- Learning Chinese Characters is too hard.
+- "Learning Chinese Characters is too hard."

-is Learning Chinese Software and some great books that make learning Chinese
+There are great books and even computer software and some great books that make learning Chinese

-- Neither my wife or I speak Chinese!
+- "Neither my wife or I speak Chinese.
 There is no native

-speaker at home.
+speaker at home."

-Many parents are finding online tutors to help
+parents are finding online tutors to help

 even learning Chinese with their kids.
 Many curriculum and other